What is digital adoption?

 Onboarding: by creating an effective onboarding strategy, companies can ensure users not only become proficient in their application as quickly as possible, but also recognize the product’s value, which helps drive retention and prevent churn.

 In-app guidance: in order to provide contextual information while users are in the product, many companies use in-app messaging to communicate at the right moments and guide users to success.
+Cartegraph uses in-app messages to drive behaviors in their app that lead crews to complete field work more efficiently.
+Six months after launching these guides in their mobile app, the team saw a 62% increase in mobile adoption.

 Ongoing education: since digital adoption is an ongoing process, it’s important to continue educating users after onboarding is complete, especially when there are any product releases, changes, or updates.